EthelEz/DicomFhirConverter/Readme.md

 - run `streamlit run app.py` to start the Streamlit app.
 Usually, the app will be available at `http://localhost:8501`. if not, you check your browser's console for the correct URL.

+- To stop the Streamlit app, press `Ctrl+C` in the terminal where the app is running.

+- to build the `Dockerfile` use `streamlit-compose up --build`.
+This setup will create:

+    - a Streamlit container running your application
+    - a HAPI FHIR server container for handling FHIR data
+    - both services will be networked together

 ## Contributing